ionic-team/capacitor-site/pages/docs/v3/plugins/android.md

 call.reject(exception.getLocalizedMessage(), null, exception);
 ```

+### Permissions

+If your plugin has functionality on Android that requires permissions from the end user, then you will need to implement the permissions pattern.
+If you haven't yet set up your permission aliases yet, see the [Permissions section in the Web guide](/docs/plugins/web#permissions).

+TODO

 ### Presenting Native Screens

 To present a Native Screen over the Capacitor screen we will use [Android's Intents](https://developer.android.com/guide/components/intents-filters).
 Intents allow you to start an activity from your app, or from another app.
 [See Common Intents](https://developer.android.com/guide/components/intents-common)